eczarny/xmlrpc/README.markdown

 This  patch,  my-bug-fix.diff, now contains all of your changes.
 Please, be sure to provide your patch with a detailed description of your changes.

+# Have any questions or suggestions?

+The  Cocoa  XML-RPC  Framework now has a [discussion group] [1].
+So, if you have any questions or suggestions please check it out.

 # Acknowledgments

 The  Base64  encoder/decoder found in NSStringAdditions and NSDataAdditions have